Toyota 2GR-FE Engine Oil Capacity, Problems And Specs

 3. Low speed of the idle run.
 Take into account that the throttle body must be cleaned after every 30,000 miles (50,000 kilometers) run.

 4. Squeaking noise from the engine compartment.
 Some 2005-08 Avalons, 2006-08 RAV4s, 2007-08 Camrys, Siennas, and 2008 Highlanders (all with the 2GR-FE 3.5L V6) may emit an annoying squeaking sound from the engine bay when the engine is idling.
-One likely source of the noise, says Toyota, is a worn No. 2 idler pulley.
+A worn No. 2 idler pulley is one likely noise source, says Toyota.
 Replacing it with a more rugged design (Part No. 16604-0P011) and adding an extra pulley cover plate (Part No. 16649-31020) should silence the noise in short order.

 5. Notice that there are two idler pulleys.
 Avalon, Camry, and Sienna models use both, so you’ll have to double up when you order the new-design pulley.
 RAV4 and Highlander models have electric power steering, so they use just one No. 2 idler pulley on the lower right in the illustration.
-Also, take note that the No. 2 idler pulley is sandwiched between two cover plates.
-The plate to the outside of the pulley already comes on the engine.
-The plate to the inside of the pulley is the extra one that must be installed to eliminate the squeak.

 Don’t forget to order two extra cover plates for Avalons, Camrys, and Siennas, and one for RAV4s and Highlanders.
 You can get at the pulleys by working through the passenger-side wheel well opening.
 After installing the new pulley(s) and extra cover plate(s), tighten the retaining bolt(s) to 40 ft.-lbs.